 It’s a short walk to Old City where you can explore the Betsy Ross House.
 There’s quite a bit to learn about our flag — and the woman who reportedly sewed it – as you tour the upholsterer’s former home along Arch Street.
 Stay in Old City and explore the greatest contributions of Jewish Americans at the Weitzman National Museum of American Jewish History alongside Independence Hall, whose Only in America® Gallery honors Leonard Bernstein, Ruth Bader Ginsburg, Steven Spielberg, and other extraordinary Jewish Americans who left their mark on the world.

-Explore one of Philadelphia’s newest attractions, the Faith and Liberty Discovery Center.
+Explore the Faith and Liberty Discovery Center.
 This high-tech museum uses interactive experiences to lead guests of all-ages on a personalized journey to discover how faith influenced the nation’s founding and core American values.
 The Center also offers a free smartphone app, that features custom walking tours taking visitors to historic sites in neighborhoods around Philadelphia.

 Spend part of the day at a live sporting event in South Philadelphia, where you can root for the Phillies, Flyers, Sixers or Eagles and meet some of the city’s most lovable mascots.
 If soccer is more your style, the home of the Philadelphia Union is just a short drive away in Chester, Pennsylvania.